Hidar37/math_react_app/README.md

 To run the project, execute the following command:

+> Run the [npm start] command in your terminal.
-> Go to that downloaded folder and open the dist/index.html file and your good to go.
+> Open the project manually: Go to that downloaded folder and open the dist/index.html file and your good to go.

 ### Run tests
 > no test add until this part.